Skip to main content

 b: an element of a computer program (such as a graphics application) that activates and controls a particular function. a drawing tool

 Here, we are referring to tools as a computer program (similar to b), that takes input data, operates on it and produces output(s).
 We do not consider tools to be the many individual commands or functions within a specific tool (some might call such tools a toolset, or toolbox).
 However, we recognize that for many audiences and end-users, the output data alone is itself a "tool" to inform practice or decision making (e.g. BRAT).
-However, in those instances the user might be more effectively consuming the outputs of a tool (or model, similar to definition a above) via something like the Riverscapes Viewer or our Riverscapes Warehouse.
+However, in those instances the user might be more effectively consuming the outputs of a tool (or model, similar to definition a above) via something like the Riverscapes Viewer or our Riverscapes Data Exchange.

 Interface